 Mejia et al. v.
 Edelblut et al.

-Touted by supporters as an anti-discrimination bill, the law actually harms those it claims to protect, including students and others with disabilities.
-By discouraging open and honest discourse of difficult topics related to disability, this law poses a significant threat to the disability rights movement.
+Touted by supporters as an anti-discrimination bill, the law actually harmed those it claimed to protect, including students and others with disabilities.
+By discouraging open and honest discourse of difficult topics related to disability, this law posed a significant threat to the disability rights movement.

 Case Summary:

-This lawsuit challenges New Hampshire’s classroom censorship law (passed and enacted as part of HB2 in 2021), which discourages public school teachers from teaching and talking about race, gender, sexual orientation, disability, and gender identity in the classroom.
+This lawsuit challenged New Hampshire’s classroom censorship law (passed and enacted as part of HB2 in 2021), which discouraged public school teachers from teaching and talking about race, gender, sexual orientation, disability, and gender identity in the classroom.

-The lawsuit argues that HB2’s vague language unconstitutionally chills educators’ voices under the 14th Amendment, and prevents students from having an open and complete dialogue about the perspectives of historically marginalized communities, as well as on topics concerning race, gender, sexual orientation, gender identity, and disability.
+The lawsuit argued that HB2’s vague language unconstitutionally chilled educators’ voices under the 14th Amendment, and prevented students from having an open and complete dialogue about the perspectives of historically marginalized communities, as well as on topics concerning race, gender, sexual orientation, gender identity, and disability.

 Litigation Team: